CORD BLOOD: What is it & What can it Treat?

 There is a $100 deposit required upon registration, which is deducted from the total cost due.
 Once your baby has been born, and the cord blood has been processed, you will be charged the remaining balance in full.

-If you are participating in the Care Credit monthly payment plan, you will receive your first bill shortly after your baby is born, and the cord blood is processed.
+If you chose a monthly payment plan, you will receive your first bill about 7-10 days after your baby is born, and the cord blood is processed.

 Michael A. Werner, MD, the founder of Maze Cord Blood Laboratories, made the decision to make cord blood banking as affordable as possible to as many parents as possible.
 Because of Dr. Werner’s ongoing committment to families, we focus on providing the best quality cord blood and cord tissue banking in the market, at a price more parents can afford.

 Does your lower cost effect the quality of your service?

 No, it does not.
 The procedures for collecting, processing and storing your baby’s cord blood are regulated by the institutions that approve and accredit cord blood labs.
 All AABB (American Association of Blood Banks) accredited and FDA (Food and Drug Administration) approved cord blood banks are held to the same standards, regardless of how much you spend.

 Maze has been FDA-approved for over 15 years, longer than most other cord blood banks, and our AABB-accreditation is up-to-date and validated.
 Paying more is no guarantee of better service, quality, safety or viability.

 Maze is proud to offer the following discounts.
 Learn more here or contact our customer service team for more details.